 Stage equipment is prone to a lot of wear and tear.
 Earpieces can drop on the ground, get smashed against an instrument, or get tossed into a case where they tumble around with other hardware.
 Good build quality is, therefore, imperative.
 We don’t want our expensive audio gear to break easily, even if someone steps on it.
 On wired sets, the cable should be sturdy and feature additional isolation to protect against wear and tear.
 Ideally, the cables should be detachable, providing easier storage for your gear.

-In the case of wireless setups, battery life and range are two very important factors.
+In the case of wireless setups, such as with wireless speakers, battery life and range are two very important factors.
 Since the mixing booth is usually far from the performers, we’re looking for wireless in-ear monitors and setups that can cover a lot of ground and work on multiple frequencies to prevent interference.
 Likewise, batteries in each set should last for the whole duration of the performance and some more.
 It’s always good to have a buffer instead of getting a set that has just enough juice to last for the duration of your gig.
 So, anything with 5+ hours of battery life is golden.